drivendataorg/cloudpathlib/README.md

 pip install https://github.com/drivendataorg/cloudpathlib.git#egg=cloudpathlib[all]
 ```

-Note that you similarly need to specify cloud dependencies, such as `all` in the above example command.
+Note that you similarly need to specify cloud service dependencies, such as `all` in the above example command.

 ## Quick usage

-Here's an example to get the gist of using the package:
+Here's an example to get the gist of using the package.
+By default, `cloudpathlib` authenticates with the environment variables supported by each respective cloud service SDK.
+For more details and advanced authentication options, see the ["Authentication"](https://cloudpathlib.drivendata.org/authentication/) documentation.

 ```python
 from cloudpathlib import CloudPath